AmauryHamon/masterthesis-web2print/content/text/part-2-6a1mat9bx.md

 > Personally, I like to share what I find.
-But on platforms like Are.na or others, I'm much more restrictive, and I don't really know why, but I think it's the oral sharing that attracts me more.
+But on platforms like <span class="arena">Are.na</span> or others, I'm much more restrictive, and I don't really know why, but I think it's the oral sharing that attracts me more.

 Frederik Mahler-Andersen